jgalang21/DrinkSafeApp/README.md

 # Other Project Features
 * CI/CD - This helped us push live updates to our server without having to manually go into our server's file system and changing the .jar file everytime we want to make a change.
 * WebSockets - This is the main component of our application.
 We used websockets as a chat between users along with how we are checking who is available to drive and other features.
+It uses a list of commands available to the users to perform actions such as checking who is able to drive, list of people in the party, etc.